TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 The results, as seen in @t_cmli_results, can be considered as disappointing.
 We lose more than 2 percentage points in average retrieval on both MSCOCO and Flickr30K, while the performance on ImageNet-1K decreases by nearly 4 percentage points.

-A look at a visualization (@t_cmli_examples) of matches between text tokens and their top-5 most similar image patches under cosine similarity reveals that while there are some cases where the token has the highest similarity to an actual image patch belonging the the correct object, the matching is far from perfect, and matches are often either completely unrelated, or scattered across almost random regions.
-A matching that would be expected from a successful approach is illustrated by the authors of FILIP @filip, and can be seen in
-@filip_cmli_examples.
-While the exaples of FILIP are based on CMLI for contrastive learning, and not our Target-CMLI for knowledge distillation, the principle of matching text tokens to image patches remains the same, and the quality of the matches is expected to be similar.

-In general, we observe that the patch with the highest similarity for an example text token is often a patch completely unrelated to the token, and the matches do not contain enough information to accurately match the text token.
-For example, consider the image in the first row and second column of @t_cmli_examples.
-While the matched patch token is part of a "bike", it is not large enough to actually contain the bike.
-Minimizing the MSE between the representation of the text token "bike" and the representation of the matched patch will therefore not result in a representation that is representative of the concept "bike".
-This is a general problem of the approach, and might be one reason why our previous approach of regressing the global representations of the teacher model performed better.

-While it is true that the representation of an image patch not only contains information about the patch itself, but also about its surrounding patches, thanks to self-attention, this still does not explain the matches to completely unrelated patches that are not even part of the correct object.

-#figure(
-  image(
-  width: 100%,
-  "../figures/t_cmli_examples.png"),
-  caption: [
-  Image-text pairs taken from COCO test set @coco.
-],
-) <t_cmli_examples>

-#figure(
-  image(
-  width: 100%,
-  "../figures/beit2_cls_attn_examples.png"),
-  caption: [
-  Image-text pairs taken from COCO test set @coco.
-],
-) <beit2_cls_attn_examples>

 #show table: set text(8pt)
 #figure(
   table(